skyra-project/skyra/docker/README.md

 -   gRPC .NET connector
     -   Service name in docker-compose: `grpc`
     -   Image used: `skyrabot/grpc:latest`
-    -   For more information see [../services/Skyra.Grpc/README.md](../services/Skyra.Grpc/README.md)
+    -   For more information see [Arkadia]
 -   GraphQL-Pokémon
     -   Service name in docker-compose: `pokedex`
     -   Image used: `favware/graphql-pokemon:latest`